Everything about nuts

 Before starting, wait a few minutes until your freshly boiled acorns have cooled down.
 This is the most time-consuming step of making acorn coffee.
 You’ll need to shell and peel the skin of your batch.
 They should come off quickly.
 At least it will be much easier to come off than before boiling.
 If some of the outer skin doesn’t want to come out, it’s not a big deal.
 They don’t have to be extremely clean.
 The remaining skin will come out if you boil them later (in step 5).

 Cut each acorn in half and shell them.
 If the base is wide enough, place it on a hard, flat surface and hold the nut with your fingers.
-The acorn is softer after boiling, and the knife should go through it easily.
+The acorn is softer after boiling, and the knife should go through it quickly.
 Here’s an image of how I did it:

 But be very careful.
 Do not try this technique with raw acorns, as they are very slippery, and you may hurt yourself.